 Predator Watch, for reasons unknown, has recently attacked several San Diego County journalists, including professionals at the San Diego Union-Tribune, NBC7 News, San Diego Free Press and the Reader in addition to The Sun.

-Attacks were reported by The Sun to the FBI, California State Attorney and the San Diego County District Attorney as well as the San Diego Chapter of the Society of Professional Journalists.
+Attacks were reported by The Sun to the FBI, as well as the San Diego Chapter of the Society of Professional Journalists.
 Investigations are ongoing.

 Southwestern College trustees and administrators have condemned the attacks.
 Professor of Journalism Dr. Max Branscomb said college officials and the San Diego County journalism community have been supportive of the students.